xtcp009/xtcp009/README.md

 - 👋 Hi, I’m @xtcp009 AKA Joseph Arbiser
-- 👀 I’m interested in building up coding and developing skills,
+- 👀 I’m interested in building up coding and developing skills.
-- 🌱 I’m currently learning JAV and Python
+- 🌱 I’m currently learning JAVA and Python
 - 💞️ I’m looking to collaborate on future projects and helpfull scripts.
 I would also Like to sharpen my cybersecurity skills and basic programming skills.
 - 📫 How to reach me email Arbiserj@g.cofc.edu
 - 😄 Pronouns: He/Him